 In the Terms of Service document, you won’t find any complicated legal terms or long passages of unreadable text.
 I’ve no desire to trick you into agreeing to something that you might later regret.
 What I do want is what’s best for both parties, now and in the future.

 I don’t want a Care Plan.
 Will you still update my site?

 It’s in your best interests to have a Care Plan, maintaining security and reliability of your WordPress site.
-I work only with those clients willing to invest in the overall health and security of their site.
+I prefer to work only with those clients willing to invest in the overall health and security of their site.

 Can I save money by getting just some features of the Care Plan?

-Sorry, no. This is an all-or-nothing deal.
+Care Plans are an all-or-nothing deal.
 I would not include an item in the Care Plan if I did not think it was required to keep your site as healthy as possible.

 Can I get a discount by paying in advance?

 A 5% discount is available if you make a 6-month commitment and pay in advance.